-Getting the correct syntax with ODBC

-The ODBC syntax for SQLs varies from the Access syntax in some ways.
+Getting the correct syntax with ODBC syntax with ODBC syntax with ODBC the ODBC syntax for SQLs varies from the Access syntax in some ways.
 A good way to get the syntax correct and view the resulting Recordset is to use the query designer in Microsoft Query then copy the SQL text from it into Cicode.
 Because MS Query uses ODBC, any syntax that works in it will work when called via ODBC from Cicode.
 MS Query can also be used to confirm that the DSN is correct.